AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     color: ''
   - template: text
     block: text
-    content: |-
+    content: |2-

       * Outdoor playing fields and surfaces will be open for limited use with distancing requirements that include:
-      * Bleachers will be closed off
-      * Family members are encouraged to bring in their own chairs and viewing will be limited
+      * Bleachers will be closed off, family members are encouraged to bring in their own chairs and viewing will be limited
-      * Social distancing of families watching games must be 6 feet apart
+      * Social distancing of families watching games must be 6 feet apart, guests not complying will be reminded to practice distancing
+      * Guests not complying with social distancing practices, may be asked to leave the premises
+      * Athletes in Action encourages the use of face coverings where required or recommended by the CDC, state, and local governments as a preventative step to helping one another
+      * Please bring your own hand sanitizer or disinfectant wipes
       * Activities that do not adhere to government guidance will not be allowed
-      * We will be monitoring social distancing and guests not complying will be reminded to practice distancing.
-In the event guests will not comply with social distancing practices, they may be asked to leave the premises
-      * Please bring your own hand sanitizer or disinfectant wipes
+      * By state guidelines, participants, coaches, officials, and families must bring their own water; please bring plenty of water to stay well hydrated throughout the entire activity
+      * Each sports field currently has a reduced capacity of 40 for occupancy for athletes, coaches, and officials, to allow for appropriate social distancing
     centered: false
   section_title: What restrictions will be in place?
+- template: one-column
+  block: one-column
+  section_title: What process can Athletes, Participants, Spectators, and other Guests
+    to the venue expect for entry?
+  one:
+  - template: title
+    block: title
+    Title: What is the process for venue entry?
+    Subtitle: ''
+    color: ''
+  - template: text
+    block: text
+    content: |-
+      * Only athletes, coaches, officials, and Athletes in Action staff are allowed on the playing field
+      * Parents/guardians and families are allowed to attend as spectators
+      * To help protect yourself and others, everyone entering is asked to review this self-screening checklist daily before arriving:

+        _Are you sick?
+If yes, stay home, and consider contacting your healthcare provider._

+        _Have you developed symptoms listed below within the past 72 hours?
+If yes, stay home, contact your healthcare provider if necessary and let us know you're not able to come_
+        * _Fever (100 F / 37.8 C or above)_
+        * _Chills (including chills with shaking)_
+        * _Fatigue_
+        * _Cough_
+        * _Sore Throat_
+        * _Shortness of breath_
+        * _New loss of taste or smell_

+        _Any person who has had symptoms or exposure to COVID-19 within the last 14 days is asked not to come to the venue._
+    centered: false
 - template: one-column
   block: one-column
   section_title: What is happening to enhance the safety and cleanliness of the venue?